sameeraman/Scripts/AzureVWANScripts/README.md

 This script provisions the Azure Resources needed for the Azure VWAN Lab.
 It provisions Azure VWAN Resources, Virtual Networks and a Virtual Machine.

-The completed solution will like below.
+The completed solution will like below:

 ![resourceslist](images/vwandiagram.png "Azure VWAN Diagram")